jonaprieto/specs/src/architecture/conceptual-context.md

     of actions committed by agents up to that point in time.

 <!--
 We can use Juvix syntax instead of Haskell syntax for the following snippets.
-I'm commenting as I don't see they add much clarity to the spec, (at least not now)
+I'm commenting this out as I don't see they add much clarity to the spec, (at least not now)

 ```juvix